OpposedDeception/SimpleGoogleSearch-PY/README.md

 # SimpleGoogleSearch-PY
 Simple console-line google searcher.
-This script will soon allow you to use your command prompt to search in Google and maybe in other search engines.
+This script allows you to use your command prompt to search in Google and maybe in other search engines.

 ## Installation